-Again, because Hahn’s macaws are a small parrot, the ideal bar spacing is between 3/4 to 1 inch.
-This prevents them from escaping through the gaps.
+The ideal bar spacing is between 3/4 to 1 inch, which will stop them from escaping through the gaps.

 - Cage quality.
 Hahn’s macaws need a cage with thick bars that they can’t bend.

 - Perches.
-Make sure the cage is big enough to allow for three perches of various sizes.
+Ensure the cage is large enough to allow for 3 perches of various sizes.

 - Trays and gates.
-Try to find a cage with removable items so that you can clean and sanitize them easily.
+Get a cage with removable items so that they can be cleaned easily.

-Similarly, make sure the cage has enough space for:
+Ensure that the cage has enough space for the following:

 Hahn’s Macaw Personality

-Hahn’s macaws are sociable and charming, making them popular pets.
-With the right care and affection, they provide hours of entertainment and develop a unique personality, making them one of the most fun parrots you could buy.
+They provide hours of entertainment and develop a unique personality, making them one of the most fun parrots to own.

-However, because they enjoy company so much, they need constant enrichment and stimulation, making them relatively high maintenance birds.
+However, because they enjoy company so much, they need constant enrichment and stimulation.

 Are Hahn’s Macaws Cuddly?